panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-09-16_ESS-Weekly.md

 ## Actions from last meeting

 ## Updates
 Peter had progress-meeting with Sebastian from Uni Bucharest.
 Solution partially deployed, based on nbgrader and Illumidesk (https://www.illumidesk.com), prototype expected within ~2 weeks.
+Quote from summary-email:

+*As a summary of our recent conversation, I started working on the proposed solution using the <a href="https://github.com/IllumiDesk/illumidesk">IllumiDesk</a>
+project.
+This will integrate with Moodle using LTI v.1.1 (see the <a href="https://docs.illumidesk.com/installation-and-configuration/canvas-lms-lti11/moodle-lms-with-lti11">docs</a> for details) by providing an external tool.
+I am currently working on setting up IllumiDesk on my local kubernetes cluster (which uses minikube).
+There is a helm chart for setting up <a href="https://github.com/IllumiDesk/helm-chart">IllumiDesk on AWS EKS</a> that I am using as guidance, but it is not something finished yet, so I have to patch several things.*

 # Actions
 - [ ] Thomas: With Florian, write letter to other WP leaders to get input